 Laketown Electric is known as a contractor that takes on tough projects and completes them on time and on budget.
-The company specializes in the construction and maintenance of healthcare facilities, commercial buildings, food processing and manufacturing of all types, generator systems and much more.
+The company specializes in the construction and maintenance of healthcare facilities, commercial buildings, food processing, automation, manufacturing, education, underground projects, generator systems and much more.
 Approximately 75% of LEC’s projects are design-build and we are pleased to offer an electrical engineer on staff, Christine’s son Chris.